Nonparametric estimation of the fragmentation kernel based on a PDE stationary distribution approximation: Estimation of the division kernel

 Given the sample of i.i.d random variables $X_1, \ldots, X_n$ with density function $x\mapsto N(x)$, we can consider the random variables $U_1, \ldots, U_n$ defined as $U_i = \log(X_i)$.
 These random variables are i.i.d of density function $u\mapsto M(u)=e^uN(e^u)$.
 In view of \eqref{eq:FT-g}, the purpose is first to propose an estimator for $g^*$ and then to apply the inverse Fourier transform to obtain an estimator of $g$.
-Our procedure will be naturally based on $\widehat{M^*(\xi)}$ and $\widehat{D^*(\xi)}$, estimators of $M^*(\xi)$ and $D^*(\xi)$ respectively, and defined by
+Our procedure will be naturally based on $\widehat{M_n^*(\xi)}$ and $\widehat{D_n^*(\xi)}$, estimators of $M^*(\xi)$ and $D^*(\xi)$ respectively, and defined by

-Obviously, we have that $\widehat{M^*(\xi)}$ and $\widehat{D^*(\xi)}$ are unbiased estimators of $M^*(\xi)= \kv\big[e^{\ic\xi U_1} \big]$ and $D^*(\xi)= (-\ic\xi)\kv\left[e^{(\ic\xi - 1)U_1} \right]$ respectively. \\
+Obviously, we have that $\widehat{M_n^*(\xi)}$ and $\widehat{D_n^*(\xi)}$ are unbiased estimators of $M^*(\xi)= \kv\big[e^{\ic\xi U_1} \big]$ and $D^*(\xi)= (-\ic\xi)\kv\left[e^{(\ic\xi - 1)U_1} \right]$ respectively. \\

 As usual in the nonparametric setting, the estimate of $g$ will be obtained by regularization technics.
 For density estimation, convoluting by an appropriate rescaled kernel is a natural methodology.
-Convolution is expressed by products in the Fourier domain.
-So, let $K$ a kernel function in $\mathbb{L}^2(\rhoa)$ such that its Fourier transform $K^*$ exists and is compactly supported.
-A possible kernel is given by the sinus cardinal kernel $K(x)= \frac{\sin( x)}{ \pi x }$ for which $K^*({t})=\mathds{1}_{[-1,1]}(t)$.
-For $\bw >0$, define \begin{definition} Given $\ell>0$, the estimate $\hat{g}_\bw$ of $g$ is defined through its Fourier transform:
+Convolution is expressed by products in the Fourier domain. \tvc{Along the paper, we use the sinus cardinal kernel} defined by $K(x)= \frac{\sin( x)}{ \pi x }$ for which $K^*({t})=\mathds{1}_{[-1,1]}(t)$.
+For $\bw >0$, define \tvc{the rescaled kernel} \begin{definition} Given $\ell>0$, the estimate $\hat{g}_{n,\bw}$ of $g$ is defined through its Fourier transform:

-where $\Omega = \big\{|\widehat{M^*(\xi)}|\ge n^{-1/2} \big\}$ and $\frac{\id_\Omega}{\widehat{M^*(\xi)}}$is the truncated estimator of $\frac{1}{\widehat{M^*(\xi)}}$:
+where $\Omega_n(\xi) = \big\{|\widehat{M_n^*(\xi)}|\ge n^{-1/2} \big\}$ and $\frac{\id_{\Omega_n(\xi)}}{\widehat{M_n^*(\xi)}}$is the truncated estimator of $\frac{1}{\widehat{M_n^*(\xi)}}$:

-\end{definition} Truncation is necessary to avoid explosion when $|\widehat{M^*(\xi)} |$ is close to $0$.
-Finally, taking the inverse Fourier transform of $\widehat{g_\ell}^*$, we obtain the estimator of $g$. \begin{definition}The estimator of $g$ is
+\end{definition} The technique used to obtain (\ref{eq:estigell}) is similar to inverse truncation filtering (see \cite{Bertero} or \cite{Byrne}).
+Truncation is necessary to avoid explosion when $|\widehat{M_n^*(\xi)} |$ is close to $0$.
+Finally, taking the inverse Fourier transform of $\hat{g}_{n,\ell}^*$, we obtain the estimator of $g$. \begin{definition}The estimator of $g$ is

-The estimator of the division kernel $h$ is deduced from $\hat{g}_\bw$:
+The estimator of the division kernel $h$ is deduced from $\hat{g}_{n,\bw}$: